bitfinexcom/bfx-report-electron/README.md

 ### Build distributions

-For doing builds for other platforms please have this “Multi Platform Build” in consideration: https://www.electron.build/multi-platform-build
+For doing builds for other platforms please have “Multi Platform Build” in consideration: https://www.electron.build/multi-platform-build

 - individual:
 ```console